viviemXD/webrtc-screen-share/README.md

 Client Steps

-- Start Chrome with this option --enable-usermedia-screen-capturing or enable using
+- Start Chrome with this option --enable-usermedia-screen-capturing
 -   or enable using  chrome://flags   'Enable screen capture support in getUserMedia()'
-- Point two browsers to  e.g. https://\<your ip address\>:443
+- Point two browsers to  e.g. https://\<your ip address\>
 - Start media and connect